top of page

 Souvenirs

-We want to be able to give you an opportunity to buy souvenirs; so in a selection of cities, we will visit a workshops or factories which demonstrates a craft or product unique to that region with pieces available to buy.
-We understand that souvenir hunting is not for everyone so we aim to take you to places which hold local interest.
+We want to be able to give you an opportunity to buy souvenirs; so in a selection of cities, we will visit workshops or factories which demonstrate a craft or product unique to that region with pieces available to buy.
+We understand that souvenir hunting is not for everyone, so we aim to take you to places which hold local interest.
 We trust you will enjoy these opportunities to learn about local arts and crafts and understand their historical and cultural importance.

 Photos